AhtiAhde/go-irc/README.md

 #### v-0.2.2

-- Consider fixing the fatal server bug, when message is delivered to unavailable client
 - Separate client to main and core, just like server
 - Add tests for client core

 #### v-0.3.0 (TODO)

+- Consider a better naming convention than "core" and "main"
+- Consider fixing the fatal server bug, when message is delivered to unavailable client
 - Write more tests: improve server tests and write tests for the client
-- Consider fault tolerance for the server (prevent runtime errors, if any)
+- Consider fault tolerance for the server (prevent runtime errors, if any; add tests)
 - Consider adding tests for the client
 - Consider performance issues more in detail
 - Consider breaking the router to smaller parts if it feels like a good idea